SAS Institute. The Power to Know

 A cell is the intersection of a column and a row.
 It is referenced by a column number and a row number.
 For example, B5.
 A cell is the basic unit that saves data in the worksheet.
 A cell can contain a numeric value or a text value of up to 32,767 characters.

 A range is a subset of cells in a worksheet.
-Its address identifies it: It begins with the name of the top-left cell and ends with the name of the bottom-right cell, separated by two periods.
-For example, the range B2..E8 is the range address for a rectangular block of 12 cells, where the top-left cell is B2 and the bottom-right cell is E8 (shown as shaded, below).
+Its address identifies it.
+It begins with the name of the top left cell and ends with the name of the bottom right cell, separated by two periods.
+For example, the range B2..E8 is the range address for a rectangular block of 12 cells, where the top left cell is B2 and the bottom right cell is E8 (shown as shaded, below).
 A range name identifies a range.

 Excel 2007 has been enhanced to support 16,384 columns and 1,048,576 rows in a worksheet.
-Files that are created with Excel 2007 can have have an .xlsb, .xlsx, or .xlsm extension.
+Files that are created with Excel 2007 can have an .xlsb, .xlsx, or .xlsm extension.
 Due to the limitations of the ACE engine and the Jet engine, the SAS LIBNAME engine is limited to 255 columns in an Excel file.

 A Range of Data in an Excel Worksheet